 Should I report unofficial scores?

 Yes please!
-To speed-up the processing of your application, we urge all candidates to self-report IELTS or TOEFL iBT scores within their applications.
+To speed-up the processing of your application, we urge all candidates to self-report IELTS or Cambridge English Qualification scores within their applications.
 Candidates must arrange with the testing institution to have

 official test scores sent to MIT by December 15.
 These will be checked against the self-reported scores.